Marketing vs Advertising: 7 Key Differences You Need to Know

-Pop quiz: when you hear the words “marketing” and “advertising,” do you think they’re the same?
-Some marketers use these words interchangeably, referring to marketing as advertising and vice versa.
+Pop quiz: When you hear the words “marketing” and “advertising,” do you think they’re the same?
+Some people use these words interchangeably, referring to marketing as advertising and vice versa.

-However, the truth is, these two concepts are quite different.
+However, the truth is that these two concepts are quite different.
 Related, but different.

-Knowing the difference might not be the single most important thing you need to be aware of as a marketer, but this knowledge will come in handy when you’re speaking to your clients or cross-department managers who may assume these two separate terms mean the same thing.
+Knowing the difference is pretty much essential as a marketer.
+Besides making a clear distinction in your own mind, this knowledge will come in handy when you’re speaking to clients or cross-department managers who may assume these two separate terms mean the same thing.

 What is Marketing?

-In essence, marketing is the ongoing process of making sure your product or service is compelling to your potential market and buyers.
+Marketing is the ongoing process of making sure your product or service is compelling to your potential market and buyers.
+Standing out in a competitive market, and acquiring and retaining customers, is a complex challenge.
 Because of this, marketing is a very involved process.

 But before you can consider doing anything on the advertising side, you’ll need to cover a lot of marketing activities, such as branding, market research, positioning, pricing, and the like.

 Because marketing is the broader term, it may point to some of the most fundamental aspects of building and growing a business.
 Enter the “marketing mix”, first coined by Neil Borden, a world-renowned Harvard professor in marketing and advertising.
 According to Borden, the marketing mix is a decision-making matrix for making marketing decisions in any business.